 Pregnancy Symptoms – Week 13

-Begin second trimester of pregnancy your placenta has developed and is providing baby with oxygen, nutrients and waste disposal.
+Begin the second trimester of pregnancy your placenta has developed and is providing baby with oxygen, nutrients and waste disposal.
 The placenta also produces the hormones progesterone and estrogen which help to maintain the pregnancy.
 By now the baby’s eyelids have fused together to protect the eyes as they develop.

 Once you take your newborn home you might be wishing for those eyes to close once in a while so you can get some rest.
 May also your baby be able to put a thumb in his or her mouth this week although the sucking muscles aren’t completely developed yet.

-At your first prenatal appointment your health care provider probably gave you a prescription for prenatal vitamins.
+At your first prenatal appointment, your health care provider probably gave you a prescription for prenatal vitamins.
 Taking these Supplements in addition to eating a healthy diet ensures your baby gets additional vitamins.
-And minerals such as folic acid, zinc, iron and calcium which are necessary for growth and development.
+And minerals such as folic acid, zinc, iron, and calcium which are necessary for growth and development.

 Talk to your pharmacist about the best way to take your vitamins such as whether they should be taken with food or beverages.